crawley-dev/rust-compiler/README.md

 # Toy Compiler

-This is a compiler frontend (own codegen impl coming later!), for a language that i've created.
+This is a compiler frontend (codegen to come later!), for a language that i've created.

-## Current TODO
+## Notes/Next Steps

-- Add better error chaining, currently root error is returned. it would be nice to chain as I propgate upwards.
+- Currently Implementing: Arrays:

-## Core Functionality Required
+### Core Functionality Required

 - [x] variables
 - [x] operations: (boolean, logical//bitwise, binary)